Translate / Traducir

 Clemente González e hijo

-Clemente Gonzalez is listed as running a soap factory in 1904Directorio general de la República Mexicana, 1903-1904.
+Clemente González is listed as running a soap factory in 1904Directorio general de la República Mexicana, 1903-1904.
 On 21 May 1905 he was appointed by the Ayuntamiento to a three-man comission to oversee the construction of a market.
+By 1915 Clemente and his son were running "La Reforma".

 Leónides E. Sánchez